Improving Full Waveform Inversion in Large Model Era: Methodology

 \paragraph{Non-Causal Sequence Modeling.} While the baseline autoregressive transformer predicts velocity tokens sequentially, we reformulate inversion as a \emph{non-causal, parallel prediction} problem to exploit bidirectional context fully.
 The model operates on a unified input sequence constructed as

 where $\mathbf{p}_{\text{vel}}$ denotes learnable placeholder tokens corresponding to velocity-token positions.
 These placeholders are optimized jointly with the transformer to represent the output embedding space.
 Unlike causal decoding, all velocity tokens are generated simultaneously, with the attention mask set to permit full self-attention across seismic and velocity segments.
-This non-causal formulation enables global token interaction, improving both efficiency and reconstruction accuracy.
+This non-causal formulation enables global token interaction, improving reconstruction accuracy and providing substantially better end-to-end efficiency in our fixed-token setting.

-\paragraph{ViT-VQGAN Tokenizer.} To obtain discrete and high-fidelity representations of velocity maps, we replace the original pretrained VQGAN with a ViT-based architecture~\cite{yu2021vector}.
+\paragraph{ViT-VQGAN Tokenizer.} To obtain discrete and high-fidelity representations of velocity maps, we replace the original pretrained VQGAN with a ViT-based architecture~\citep{yu2021vector}.
 Unlike the previous architecture, this variant removes the compression bottleneck by interpolating the input and output to a resolution five times larger, enabling the preservation of fine-scale geological structure.
-Rotary positional embeddings (RoPE)~\cite{su2021roformer} are applied within attention layers to maintain spatial coherence.
+Rotary positional embeddings (RoPE)~\citep{su2021roformer} are applied within attention layers to maintain spatial coherence.
 This tokenizer achieves substantially lower reconstruction error with a smaller network, providing an effective discrete representation space for large-scale sequence modeling.